eboye/HTC-OneX-CSS3/README.md

 HTC-One-X-CSS3 is my weekend project.
 I've tried to draw the amazing HTC One X phone purely in CSS3.
 The only two images are the gif animation as the display and noise image for subtle noise on the device body.

+Everything is defined in ems as values.
+So it is scalable.
+Also the logo and icons are made as vectors in custom font, so it's clear even on high ppi displays and if scaled up or down.

 Bugs
 -----------